 Gunpowder Day (Guy Fawkes Night/Fireworks Night) is a holiday celebrated in the UK on November 5 in commemoration of the Gunpowder Plot of 1605.
 This historic event could have changed the course of history, yet ultimately it failed.

-The gunpowder plot was led by Robert Catesby, the leader of a group of provincial English Catholics.
-With influential associates, he created a plan to assassinate the reigning monarch, King James.
-The idea was developed for a long time: the king was supposed to visit parliament and die from an explosion.
+The Gunpowder Plot was led by Robert Catesby, the leader of a group of English Catholics from the provinces.
+With his influential associates, he created a plan to assassinate the reigning monarch, King James.
+The idea was to cause an explosion while the king was visiting parliament.

-The news quickly spread among the population.
-People thanked for the quick disclosure of the crime, rejoiced for the health and well-being of the king.
-On November 5, everyone left the house, lit bonfires and released dozens of fireworks to show their feelings.
-Since then, on Gunpowder Day, the sky is ablaze with lights, and people remember the tragedy that never happened.
+The news quickly spread throughout the population and people rejoiced for the health and safety of the king.
+On November 5, people took to the streets, lit bonfires and released fireworks to show their appreciation and relief.
+This tradition of celebrating Gunpowder Day has been carried on ever since, with the night sky lit up with lights and people remembering the tragedy that never happened.

-- Converted to Catholicism at the age of 16.
+- He converted to Catholicism at the age of 16.

-- He was not the leader of the conspiracy, but he was a key figure.
+- He was not the leader of the conspiracy, but a key figure.

-- After the arrest, he was taken to the king – Fox answered calmly and confidently, calling Jacob a “disease”, and regretted that the plan was not successful.
+- After his arrest, he was taken to meet the king and answered calmly and confidently, calling him a “disease”.

-- During the conspiracy, he called himself an invented name – John Johnson.
+- During the conspiracy, he used an assumed name, John Johnson.

-- He was supposed to be quartered, but the villain jumped off the gallows and instantly broke his neck.
-Fox’s body was cut into pieces and sent to different parts of the country to warn other conspirators.
+- He was sentenced to be quartered, but he managed to break his neck by jumping off the gallows.
+His body was then cut into pieces and sent to different parts of the country to warn other conspirators.